 Again, consider this preparation for the real adventure ahead.

-4. Trial and error are a part of learning
+4. Trial and Error Are a Part of Learning and Homeschooling

 Just as we expect our children to try and fail as a part of the learning experience, so will we as homeschooling parents.
 I’ve purchased things that didn’t work.
 I’ve brought out activities I thought would go over well and were a dud.
 It’s part of the experience.
 It happens to all homeschooling parents.
 It’s part of the sunk cost of living life.

 Accept that trial and error is part of being a homeschool parent.
 Use it as an opportunity to model failure to your children.
 Teach them how to reevaluate and learn from a mistake.
 Then move on to something else.